Living Life in Costa Rica Part 7: The Cute Couple

 Of course, that’s not how it works.
 You don’t get to choose how you feel, only how you deal with it.
 So I chose to accept every bit of restlessness and boredom I was experiencing and I trusted, as much as I could, that this too shall pass and that I would feel better soon.
 My greatest comfort in times like these is that change is always on its way.
 Spoiler alert: it did get better.

 I’m aware that it may seem like I’m the last person in any position to complain and I hope I don’t come off as ungrateful, but I refuse to put up an image of constant positivity and cheerfulness, because that’s not real and frankly, there’s enough of that on the Internet already.
 I would never want to spread the message that everyone should pack up their things and travel to the other side of the world as a cure for all of their problems.
 Travelling may be a great stepping stone, but it still depends on your attitude whether you will eventually become a better version of yourself.
-This will inevitably happen through many ups and downs, which I will keep sharing with whoever wants to read my ramblings!Liked this article?
-Please share!
+This will inevitably happen through many ups and downs, which I will keep sharing with whoever wants to read my ramblings!Don't forget to share!